 “You may come from overseas, but at the Asian Institute of Technology (AIT), no student is treated as a foreigner.
 Here, everyone is treated equally and Thailand serves as a host for AIT.”
-These were the welcome remarks of Prof. Worsak Kanok-Nukulchai, AIT President, while greetings students hailing from 20 countries spread across Asia, Europe and South America which was organized on January 2018.
+These were the welcome remarks of Prof. Worsak Kanok-Nukulchai, AIT President, while greeting students hailing from 20 countries spread across Asia, Europe and South America at the AIT Orientation organized on 5 January 2018.

 “When AIT was founded in 1959, it’s was to develop this region,” Prof. Worsak said, as he traced the history of the institute.
 The AIT President added that AIT serves as a neutral platform for international cooperation.
 Only twenty-seven percent of the AIT alumni come from the host country, and the rest come from all over the world, he remarked The focus of the Institute is to create responsible global citizens, Prof. Worsak said, as he enumerated the five defining characteristics of global citizens — international perspective, industrial relevance, ICT fluency, innovative mindset, and interdisciplinary competence.

 The largest cohort of students enrolled at AIT for the January 2018 semester came from India, followed by Nepal, Pakistan, Vietnam and Sri Lanka.
 A lone student from Ecuador represents South America; while Europe is represented by students from France, Germany, Finland, and Hungary.